jasonleonhard/languages/README.md

     dot -Tsvg diagram.dot -o diagram.svg

-## For ease I have added this html to our markup
+## For ease I have added this svg to our markup

 ![](./diagram.svg?raw=true)